filipvabrousek/WWDC/WWDC-23-VisionOS.md

 ### Design
+* Icons get bigger once user moves away from the window
 * font weight is slightly heavier on visionOS
 * vibrancy: primary, secondary, terciary
 * use system colors calibrated for high liegibility